skysk8er/calibration/README.md

 # calibration
-## input 10 of more images of chessboard
+## input 10 or more images of chessboard